 The Patient Protection and Affordable Care Act (ACT)

 is the federal law passed in 2010 that provides affordable health insurance to more Americans.
-This historical law will change the way health insurance companies provide coverage as well as consumers get coverage.
+This historical law will change the way health insurance companies provide coverage, as well as consumers, get coverage.

-The marketplace in California is called Covered CA. and you may go on the site alone or use an agent to assist you in navigating the system.
+The Affordable Care Act establishes state marketplaces where individuals and families can shop for health insurance on the internet.
+The marketplace in California is called Covered CA. And you may go on the site alone or use an agent to assist you in navigating the system.
 If you use an agent, it will cost you nothing.
 You will pay the same premium with or without an agent.

-The agents with access to Covered CA are all certified by covered ca, and knowledgeable in the plans, and how to navigate the site.
+The agents with access to Covered CA are all certified by Covered CA, and knowledgeable in the plans, and how to navigate the site.

 (not counting most plans sold before March 2010) must provide health insurance for individuals and their families even if someone has a health condition such as diabetes or asthma.
 That health insurance cannot be dropped if someone gets sick.
 Consumers also cannot be denied a health insurance plan if they make an honest mistake when filling out the application.

 The ACA will provide subsidies to individuals and families with an income level that is less than 400% of the Federal Poverty Level.
 (FPL)